wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/liquid-template-language/includes/4-data-security-liquid.md

 {% endif %}
 ```

-In this example, the code does the following:
+In this example, the code:

-1. Displays data only if the user is signed in.
+- Displays data only if the user is signed in.
-1. Retrieves the parent account record.
+- Retrieves the parent account record.
-1. Checks that the account exists and the user has permissions to read that record.
+- Checks that the account exists and that the user has permissions to read that record.
 The **Permissions** property of the **entity** object returns the [Entity Permissions](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-objects#entity-permissions/?azure-portal=true) object that can be used to verify specific privileges.
-1. Displays name of the account if available, otherwise displays the "Unknown company" message.
+- Displays the name of the account, if available; otherwise, it displays the "Unknown company" message.

-You can test the code inside the Portal Studio and then by browsing to the site.
-Check the different values rendered by the code because of the maker privileges within the Studio.
+You can test the code inside portals Studio and then browse to the site.
+Check the different values that are rendered by the code because of the maker privileges within portals Studio.

-You can find additional information on working with Liquid in Power Apps portals, code samples, a full list of available objects, tags, supported data types, and conditional operators here: [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal=true).
+For more information, see [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal=true).